animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 <div class="paragraph">

-{data-store-name} lets you control how long entries exist in the cache.
+GemFire lets you control how long entries exist in the cache.
 Expiration is driven by elapsed time, as opposed to eviction, which is driven by the entry count or heap or memory usage.
 Once an entry expires, it may no longer be accessed from the cache.